 How to fix your broken eyeshadow with DIY makeup fixing spray

-First of all, you will need a couple ingredients in order to prepare the fixing spray, but once you do it, you can use it in varieties of occasions.
-Not only that you will look perfect after you put it over your make up routine, you will have an excellent helper when it comes to fixing up your broken powder makeups.
+First of all, you will need a couple of ingredients in order to prepare the fixing spray, but once you do it, you can use it in varieties of occasions.
+Not only that you will look perfect after you put it over your make up routine, but you will also have an excellent helper when it comes to fixing up your broken powder makeups.

 In order to prepare it, you will need:

 Grab your spray bottle and pour ½ teaspoon glycerin into it.
 Add a teaspoon of water and add it to the spray bottle as well.
 Most recommended is purified water over tap, but it is up to you.
 Next, add ½ cup of rose water and add it to the mixture.
 Shake well and you have some amazing setting spray for your makeup.
 Keep the spray in your refrigerator to keep cold.
 Spray before you apply any makeup.
 You will notice this helps set your foundation and powder to achieve a flawless look that will last all day.
 And as well, you can use it when fixing up your eyeshadow.
 The procedure is almost the same.
 Drop it off, smash it, add enough spray in order to get a well-mixed paste and put it back inside the package.
 Make sure it is well done before you let it dry.